urbit/UIPs/UIPS/uip-draft-ford-mark.md

 `/#` rune MUST be followed by Hoon gap, followed by a term to indicate to which mark the revision control is delegated.

+There MUST NOT be two or more `/#` runes in the Ford header of a Hoon file.

 If the file with `/#` rune is built as a regular file, `/#` rune MUST NOT have any effect.

-If the file with `/#` rune is built as a mark file, the core which is produced by the Hoon contents of the file MUST NOT have a `++grad` arm.
+If the file with `/#` rune is built as a mark file, the core to which the Hoon contents of the file is evaluated MUST NOT have a `++grad` arm.

 If a file is built as a mark file and it does not have a `/#` rune, the core which is produced by the Hoon contents of the file MUST have a `++grad` arm, and the product of that arm MUST NOT be an atom.